Brandin Cooks Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Matchup vs. San Francisco

-- Cooks has averaged 49.8 receiving yards per game in his five career matchups against the 49ers, 12.7 fewer than his over/under for Sunday's game.
+- Cooks is averaging 49.8 receiving yards per game in five career matchups against the 49ers, 13.7 fewer than his receiving yards prop bet over/under for Sunday's game (63.5).

-- In five matchups with the 49ers, Cooks has had a TD catch three times, including multiple scores in one game.
+- Cooks, in five matchups, had a touchdown catch three times.
+And he had multiple TDs in one of those three games.

 - Note: Cooks' stats vs. 49ers date back to 2016.

-- The 49ers have the NFL's 10th-ranked pass defense this season, surrendering 231.5 yards per game through the air.
+- The 49ers have the NFL's 10th-ranked pass defense this season, yielding 231.5 yards per game through the air.

-- The 49ers' defense is ninth in the league, allowing 1.4 passing touchdowns per game.
+- The 49ers have given up 21 touchdowns through the air (1.4 per game).
+They are ninth in the NFL in that category.

 Recent Performances

-- Cooks did not record a catch in last week's game versus the Chargers.
+- Cooks did not have a catch in last week's game against the Chargers.

-- In his last three games, Cooks has 15 receptions (21 targets) for 203 yards and two touchdowns, averaging 67.7 yards per game.
+- Cooks has chipped in with 15 grabs for 203 yards and two touchdowns over his last three games.
+He was targeted 21 times and averaged 67.7 receiving yards per game.

 Cooks' Houston Teammates